-The Microscope Revolution: A Guide to its History, Types, and Applications
+The Microscope Revolution: History, Types, Applications | KMPhysicaHub

 The Power of Microscopy: Applications in Science, Industry, and Beyond

-What is Microscope:
+What is Microscope?

 Microscope is an instrument that helps to enlarge a small object so that it becomes seen under the naked eye.
 It is quite effective in helping us analyze the underrating structures of an object and we would not be able to see this with our naked eye.
 From the complexity of cellular kingdoms to the construction of crystals, the lens of microscope has undergone a tremendous distance in transforming the way people perceive the concepts existing around them.